 The Moriolla Winery Introduction which was included in my ferry ticket price was the most rapid wine tour of my life but did feature generous tastings of four wines (sparkling, Chardonay, Sauvignon Blanc and Pinot Noir).

-My entire trip took just under 5 hours including 20 minutes each way on the ferry, the 30 minute wine tour and 2.5 hours in the museum (which flew by!).
+My entire trip to Mona took just under 5 hours including 20 minutes each way on the ferry, the 30 minute wine tour and 2.5 hours in the museum (which flew by!).

 Have you been to Mona?
+What did you think of this Mona review?
 Does a mixing a winery tour and a museum sound like an ideal day?